Skip to main content

 Ambition Initiative – Round One

-Approach to Transformational Change: The objective of the project “Green hydrogen for a decarbonised economy” (“Costa Rica – Green Hydrogen for short) is to induce a transformative change towards the application of hydrogen as an energy carrier and chemical input.
-Importantly, the hydrogen production supported by the NSP will be drawing only from renewable energy sources within Costa Rica.
+The objective of the “Green Hydrogen for a Decarbonised economy” (“Costa Rica – Green Hydrogen”) project is to induce transformational change towards the application of hydrogen as an energy carrier and chemical input.
+Importantly, the hydrogen production supported by the project will be drawing only from renewable energy sources within Costa Rica.

-Mitigation potential: It is estimated that the project could directly reduce 70,303 tCO2e during its implementation timeline and more than 650,000 tCO2e over lifetime of the supported technologies.
+It is estimated that the project could directly reduce nearly 35,000 tCO2e during its implementation timeline and more than 200,000 tCO2e over lifetime of the supported technologies.